 - Rousing Speech: Katara attempts this twice with the earthbender prisoners.
 The first time doesn't go so well; the second time seems to fail at first, but then Haru steps up...

 - Secret Police: The Fire Nation chillingly comes in the night to disappear earthbenders.

 - Shame If Something Happened: The Fire Nation tax collector makes a number of suggestive comments about how his firebending might get out of his control if Haru's mother doesn't pay up.

 - Special Guest: George Takei voices the Warden.

 - Tell Me Again: Both times the Gaang do the trick with the air vents, they go over the plan just before they do it for the audience's benefit even though they've clearly already discussed it and started making preparations.

 - Too Dumb to Fool: When the Fire Nation soldier see the rock levitate (due to Aang pushing air through vents) they think that it's Momo who is the earthbender.
 Sokka has to spell it out.

 - Unfolding Plan Montage: We get to see a montage of how the heroes plan to get the coal to the surface.

 - Ungrateful Bastard: The guy who Haru saves with his earthbending turns him in to the Fire Nation.
 What a bastard.

-- Villains Want Mercy: So warden, you have been an asshole to your prisoners the complete episode.
-Do you think they care about if you know how to swim or not?
+- Villains Want Mercy: So warden, you have been an asshole to your prisoners the entire episode.
+Do you think they care about whether you know how to swim or not?